sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 Deep learning researchers like ElasticDL as it reduces the pending time of each job.
-As Deep learning jobs depend on many parameters, users are eager to see the status of the first few iterations of the learning job so to ensure the configuration is mathematically correct.
+As Deep learning jobs depend on many parameters, users are eager to see the status of the first few iterations so to ensure the configuration is mathematically correct.
 Making full use of the residual resource, ElasticDL runs as many concurrent experiments as possible and shortens the total time to run a batch of training jobs.

 ElasticDL provides an easy-to-use interface.
 Users define models using TensorFlow 2.x API just like filling the map and reduce functions required by